Modified release tablets

 How to take it

-Take one Imdur tablet every day, at about the same time.
+Take one IMDUR DURULE modified release tablet every day, at about the same time.

-Taking Imdur tablets at 24 hour intervals makes sure they keep working properly.
+Taking IMDUR DURULES at 24 hour intervals makes sure they keep working properly.

-The 60mg tablet can be broken in half if care is taken not to crumble them.
+The 60mg modified release tablet can be broken in half if care is taken not to crumble

-in your bowel motions.
-The medication in them has already been absorbed by the body
+motions.
+The medication in them has already been absorbed by the body.

 If you forget to take it